mrmaheshrajput/mrmaheshrajput/README.md

 - Machine Learning / Data Science - Recommender Systems, NLP, Deep Learning
 - Python3 and Django
 - AWS QuickSight for analytics
-- Streaming ingestion, processing, and analytics with Amazon Kinesis
+- Streaming ingestion, processing, and analytics with Amazon Kinesis and Apache Kafka
-- CI/CD using Bitbucket Pipelines
+- CI/CD using Bitbucket Pipelines, GitLabs, Jenkins
 - SQL skills and basic knowledge of C & C++

 Let's build the future together!
 Feel free to connect with me on LinkedIn or check out my articles on Medium for more insights into the world of machine learning and technology. 😊